ArcadeMode/TypeShim/README.md

 | `TypeShim_TypeScriptOutputFileName` | `"typeshim.ts"` | Filename of the generated TypeShim TypeScript code.                                                                                       | `typeshim.ts`                     |
 | `TypeShim_GeneratedDir`             | `TypeShim`  | Directory path (relative to `IntermediateOutputPath`) for generated `YourClass.Interop.g.cs` files.                                       | `TypeShim`                        |
 | `TypeShim_MSBuildMessagePriority`   | `Normal`    | MSBuild message priority.
 Set to High for debugging.                                                                                      | `Low`, `Normal`, `High`           |

+### <a name="limitations"></a>Limitations

+TSExports are subject to minimal, but some, constraints.
+- Certain types are not supported by either TypeShim or .NET wasm type marshalling.
+Analyzers have been implemented to notify of such cases.
+- As overloading is not a real language feature in JavaScript nor TypeScript, this is currently not supported in TypeShim either.
+You can still define overloads that are not public.
+This goes for both constructors and methods.
+- By default, JSExport yields value semantics for Array instances, this one reference type that is atypical.
+It is under consideration to adres but most simply you may define your own List class to preserve reference semantics.

 ## Contributing